dfilion/gannotate/README.md

 Grafana cannot display InfluxDB tags in annotations.
 Instead it looks for tags in a dedicated field in a comma separated format.
-This is why `send-annotate` puts the annotation tags in a field.
+This is why `write-annotate` puts the annotation tags in a field.

 The following example is a query to retrieve all the annotations from InfluxDB.